Resources for Hairdressers Struggling with their Mental Health

 - Achievement – this can range from getting up and dressed to a challenging exercise routine; however small, overcoming a challenge is incredibly beneficial.

-- Closeness/connection – humans are born for connection, so this time of enforced separation is unnatural and difficult.
+- Closeness/connection – humans are born for connection, so interact with friends and family as much as possible.

 When these elements are imbalanced, your mental health can be affected.
 Due to the enforced separation of the lockdown, these elements have become more difficult to achieve.
 Considering this, we now hand over to Louise who practices the below technique as a way of calming her clients regularly.